MukhammadumarDeveloper/windows-notepad-app/README.md

 # Overview

 Tried to implement Windows' like notepad(as usual simple html, css and of course javascript) just for educational purposes(wanted to try out some browser's file system api.
 Hope you like it.
-Link to the preview and screenshow Ill leave below): \
+Link to the preview and screenshow Ill leave below)

 # Preview